sumeyyeakay/sumeyyeakay/README.md

 ### Hello Everyone 👋

-👩‍💻 I am a Software Engineer who is working as Software Engineer at Ecuex.
+👩‍💻 I am a Software Engineer who is working as Junior Software Developer at Ecuex.
 🚀 I love coding.

 - 📫 Where to find me: